-Getting the beauty of your home to translate to a potential buyer looking at photos in your home listing isn’t easy.
-And if you’ve tried to do it before, then you know that it’s not as simple as walking around your house taking photos--at least not if you want great ones that will hook any potential buyer!
+Capturing the beauty of your home and getting it to translate through photographs takes skill.
+If you’ve tried to do it before, you know it’s not as simple as walking around your house snapping photos—at least not if you want great ones that will hook any potential buyer!

-If you don’t understand why high quality photos are crucial to your home advertisement, here's some perspective for you.
-The National Association of Realtors (NAR) released the Real Estate in the Digital Age Report 2017, which says:
+If you don’t understand why high-quality photos are crucial to your home advertisement, the National Association of Realtors (NAR) and Photography for Real Estate put it succinctly:

-Since high quality photos carry so much influence, you may consider hiring a professional to take the photos.
-Your home will likely spend less time on the market and the photographer fees will pay for themselves.
+Since photos for your home sale are so important, you might consider hiring a professional to take them.
+Your home will likely spend less time on the market, and the photographer fees should pay for themselves.
 However, if you feel ambitious and have the confidence to do it yourself, we’ve compiled a list of tips to help you capture your home successfully, whether you’re using a professional camera or your phone.

 1) Capture your home at its best.